Developer Guide

 After the User has input their credentials in the text fields, they are expected to

-button.
-When that button is clicked upon, the submit()
+click the Submit button.
+When that button is clicked upon, the submit() method is

 entered credentials are valid or not.
 If they are valid, the User Profile is deemed